-In the above picture, you can see the DB25 parallel port connection is easy to identify and is often the biggest connection on the back of the computer.
+In the above picture, you can see the DB25 parallel port connection is easy to identify because it's the biggest connection on the back of the computer.
 The connection is in the shape of the letter D, is a female connector, and has 25 holes.

 Parallel port modes

-The computer is capable of having the parallel port run at different modes depending on your needs and available resources.
+The computer can have the parallel port run at different modes depending on your needs and available resources.
 Some of these modes include: IEEE-1284 (Auto), Centronics mode, Nibble Mode, SPP (Standard Parallel Port), bidirectional, EPP (enhanced parallel port), and ECP (extended capabilities port).

-The DB25 connector has an 8-bit data bus, supported a maximum cable length of 15 feet; although there are 50 foot cables, it is not recommended that these cables be used as it can create poor connection and data signals.
+The DB25 connector had an 8-bit data bus and a maximum cable length of 15-feet.
+Although there are 50 foot cables, it is not recommended that these cables be used as it can create poor connection and data signals.
 Below is additional information about each of the pins on this connector.
 Pin 1 through 25 identified in the image above.

 |Pin 2||+Data Bit 0|

 |Pin 8||+Data Bit 6|

 |Pin 20||-Data Bit 2 Return (GND)|